-She worked for nearly 20 years in corporate communications as a writer, editor, media representative, and publication coordinator.
-Most recently, she worked for a hospital and healthcare system in Delaware, where her work appeared on websites, blogs, and in newsletters, reports, and other marketing and patient educational publications.
+Susan worked for nearly 20 years in corporate communications as a writer, editor, media representative, and publication coordinator.
+During that time, she worked for a healthcare system where she created web copy, wrote blogs and wrote and edited physician newsletters, and patient educational publications.

-She also worked as both a business editor and reporter on daily newspapers in California and Delaware.
+She has a strong background as both a business editor and reporter on daily newspapers in California and Delaware.
 Her stories have appeared in the Bakersfield Californian, The News Journal, The Washington Post, the Baltimore Sun, and Delaware Beach Life magazine, and in publications in London, England, and in the Republic of Singapore.

 One of her personal essays, “At the Rainbow’s End,” earned the 2010, The Lewes Public Library Florence Coltman Award for creative writing.
 It appears in the anthology No Place Like Here.